 Biography

-My first position in the library was a part-time page job, and I also worked part-time as a legal courier for the MGM/Mirage corporate office.
+My first position in the library was a page job, and during my years as a “shelver” I also worked as a legal courier for the MGM/Mirage corporate office.
 Two years later, while moving up to a librarian assistant in youth services, I earned my master’s degree in Information Science from the University of Wisconsin-Milwaukee.

-In addition to my writing, I currently work as a public services librarian for the Las Vegas-Clark County Library District.
-My wife Alley and I live in Henderson, Nevada with our beloved dog Sophy.
+In addition to my writing, I work as a public services librarian for the Las Vegas-Clark County Library District, and I live in Henderson, Nevada, with my beloved dog Sophy.

 Back in 2006, I started researching and writing what became my debut novel The Ramos Brothers Trust Castro and Kennedy (2011).
-Its story is based loosely on the hardships of my father and uncle who are Cuban and immigrated to the United States in 1959.
-The novel charts the extended family of two Cuban-American brothers and how their lives cross paths with Fidel and JFK.
+Its story of history, adventure, and magical realism is based loosely on the hardships endured by my father and uncle who were Cuban immigrants arriving in the United States as children in 1959.
+The novel charts the extended family of two Cuban American brothers and how their lives cross paths with Fidel and JFK.

 My second novel The Sky Buries All Sorrow (2013) is based loosely on my mother’s side of the family.
-My grandfather was a veteran of the Second World War, and the novel chronicles three generations of an American family from Pearl Harbor through the events of September 11, 2001.
+My grandfather was a veteran of World War II, and the novel chronicles the momentousness of history through the struggles of three generations of an American family from Pearl Harbor through the events of September 11, 2001.

 Empire of the Mind (2014) is my third book.
 It’s a collection of my selected poems, most of the pieces having been written during my teen years through my early adulthood.